LuminiteTime/Tournament-Microservice/README.md

 - Retrieve all matches of a specific tournament
 - Update the state of a tournament

+- Brackets (single elimination)
+  - Generate brackets for a tournament
+  - Retrieve a specific bracket by ID
+  - Retrieve all matches of a specific bracket
+  - Update the state of a bracket

 ## Prerequisites

 - Java 11 or higher